-- Engage students in solving problems or analysis using structured in-class or online discussions that require critical thinking and logic puzzles.
+- Use structured in-class or online discussions that require critical and analytical thinking to solve problems or logic puzzles.

-- Use Mind map solutions to analyze and organize the key components of a problem, question, case, or issue.
+- Use Mind map or concept map solutions to analyze and organize the key components of a problem, question, case, or issue.

 - Create case studies to analyze and solve.

-- In small groups, have students reassemble the parts of an answer to a puzzling question, list, process, set of principles, steps in a problem etc.
+- Use Dragster to reassemble the parts of an answer to a puzzling question, list, process a set of principles or steps in a problem, etc.

 - Evaluate a product, website, service, or company using a set of criteria.

 - Hold a Moot Court debate or have students Take a Stand (go to activities) on an issue or problem.